mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/02/01-ide-android-studio.md

 > *Android Studios' project navigator.*
 > Source: Javier Salvador (Original image) License: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-- The `Android` Perspective is the logical perspective of an Android app
+- The `Android` perspective is the logical perspective of an Android app
 - The `Project` perspective is an image of the directory and file structure of our development environment.

 When we click on any file in the left browser, its corresponding editor opens on the right-hand side of the screen.